Products

 Adult beetles are about 4 mm long with an orange head and black wing covers.
 The larvae grow to 13 mm and are covered in waxy filaments.
 The larvae look very much like mealybugs and are often confused with them.
 Adult female beetles lay up to 10 eggs per day (up to 500 in total) directly into mealybug egg masses.
 Adult beetles and larvae feed on mealybug eggs and young stages.
 Large Cryptolaemus larvae can also consume adult mealybugs.
 The life cycle takes 4-7 weeks depending on temperature.

-Download our Cryptolaemus technical information sheet here
+Download our Cryptolaemus tech sheet

 Target pests